ai-Rajneesh/Diamond-Price-Predictor/README.md

 ### Project Flow

-#### Environment Setup:
+* #### Environment Setup:
 Created a Conda environment.
 #### setup.py file :

 The **setup.py** file is a critical component when it comes to packaging and distributing Python projects.
 It's used by tools like **setuptools** and **pip** to build, package, and install your project, making it available for distribution and installation across different environments..

-#### Data Ingestion
-Data Cleaning Data Preprocessing:
-Performed exploratory data analysis (EDA) to understand the data.
-Ingested the data and performed necessary transformations.

-#### Model Training:
-Trained a machine learning model to predict diamond prices.
-Implemented a modular ML pipeline including data ingestion, data transformation, model training, and evaluation.
+#### Implemented a modular ML pipeline including data ingestion, data transformation, model training, and evaluation.

-#### Model Evaluation:
+**Data Ingestion**
+**Data Preprocessing**
+**Exploratory Data Analysis(EDA): analyzed and visualized the data to understand the data.**
-Evaluated the model's performance using appropriate metrics.
+**Model Training, Selection and Evaluation:** Trained a machine learning model using Linear Regression, Ridge, Lasso, ElasticNet to predict diamond prices.Evaluated the model's performance using appropriate metrics.
+Best Model: Linear Regression, R2 Score: 0.9362906819996044

 #### Web Application:
 Developed a Flask-based web application.